-If you haven’t noticed yet, one of the main themes in our S-Anon literature is self-reliance:
+If you haven’t noticed yet, one of the main themes in 12-Step literature is self-reliance.

 Becoming aware of our overly self-reliant behaviors and attitudes can feel like flipping our current worldview on its head.
 Isn’t self-reliance a good thing?
 Isn’t it what we have worked our whole life for?